-2.3 Architecture model
+2.3 Architecture Model

 This section discusses parameters necessary for architecture characterization.
-Although several approaches to modeling the performance of a parallel computer have been proposed in the literature [2, 3], none are completely suited to modeling fine-grain parallel systems built on a chip.
-Figure 3 shows our characterization of a Raw system using the parameters de-
+Although several approaches to modeling the performance of a parallel computer have been proposed in the literature [2], [3], none are completely suited to modeling fine-grain parallel systems built on a chip.
+Fig. 3 shows our characterization of a Raw system using the parameters described below.
+Our machine characterization differs from previous ones in the sense that it captures both local and global communication performance and includes software overheads.